 After packing up our overnight camp in Kasane we left Botswana through the Kazangula border post (06:00- 18:00) to enter Zimbabwe.
 Everything here was plain sailing – the gardens tidy, offices neat and even the official on duty greeting me unexpectedly in Afrikaans.

-Today we will be visiting the Victoria Falls after nearly 20 years.
+Today we will be revisiting the Victoria Falls after nearly 20 years.
 The mission of this?
 To show the wonder of the Falls to some newby Africa travelers to marvel at one of God’s creations.
 The first thing I noticed was the spray of the Falls forming the background of a rather quiet Victora Falls town.
 The buzz of tourists wandering the streets lingering at sidewalk popup vendors are notably absent.
 Instead “sale hunger” vendors follow your every step in the desperate hope to put something on their table tonight.

 We parked our vehicles in the shade of a tree at the Kingdom Hotel where the hotel staff can keep an eye on it (and of course earn an extra tip on the side) and took the walk down to the Falls area.
 As we made our way through the hotel grounds toward the Falls I hardly noticed visitors and was wondering how the Spur and Panarottis, being patronless despite it being lunch time, keep the doors open.